Sanchita0812/captcha-solver-002/README.md

-# SVG Captcha Solver
+# Simple Captcha Solver

-A simple captcha solver using SVG.

 ## Summary

-This web application generates a captcha using SVG and allows users to input the captcha text.
-It then validates the input against the generated captcha.
+A basic web application that generates a captcha, allows the user to input the captcha, and verifies the input.

 ## Setup

-1. Create an `index.html` file.
-2. Create a `style.css` file.
-3. Create a `main.js` file.
-4. Copy the code from the provided files into their respective files.
+1. Save the `index.html`, `style.css`, and `main.js` files in the same directory.
+2. Open `index.html` in your web browser.

 ## Usage

-1. Open `index.html` in a web browser.
+1. A captcha will be displayed.
-2. Enter the captcha text displayed in the SVG.
+2. Enter the captcha in the input field.
-3. Click the "Submit" button to validate the captcha.
+3. Click the "Verify" button.
-4. Click the "Refresh Captcha" button to generate a new captcha.
+4. The result will be displayed below the button.

 ## License

-MIT
+MIT License